shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun/webhooks.md

 ## Deliveries

-Selecting a webhook in the webhooks list will show all of the deliveries that have been made for that webhook dating back as far as 5 days ago. **Delivery logs older than 5 days are removed and are not recoverable**.
+Selecting a webhook in the webhooks list will show all of the deliveries that have been made for that webhook dating back as far as five days ago.

+{% include info title="Note" content="Delivery logs older than five days are removed and are not recoverable." %}

 ### Delivery status